actfong/k8s-workshop/Part-1-IntroWithGKE.md

 # expose your Pods within the hello-nginx Deployment outside the cluster.
 kubectl expose deployment hello-nginx --port=80 --name=hello-http --type=LoadBalancer

-# grab the IP
+# grab the "LoadBalancer Ingress"
 kubectl describe svc hello-http

+# If you look at the events at the bottom, one of the messages would be "Creating load balancer"
+# Once you see the message "Created load balancer",
-# Now access your app through the IP above
+# you can proceed by accessing your app through that address above
 ```

 Congrats!
 You just deployed an app on Kubernetes!